CODE FOR STUDENT RIGHTS, RESPONSIBILITIES AND CONDUCT

 The administration and faculty take a firm stand and maintain a united commitment in eliminating and preventing academic

-dishonesty among Students.
-Each Instructor must state in writing the consequences of academic dishonesty and Students should have prior
+dishonesty among students.
+Each Instructor must state in writing the consequences of academic dishonesty and

 knowledge of the nature of penalties.
 Before penalties are imposed, there should be clear evidence of cheating.
 The Instructor is required to notify